Australian Shepherd and Pomeranian Mix: Complete Guide

 Safety tips for dogs with wanderlust potential

-Training solid recall and practicing boundary work reduces the risk of escape for the australian shepherd and pomeranian mix with a streak of wanderlust.
+For the aussiepom with wanderlust, training solid recall and practicing boundary work reduces the risk of escape

 Exercise and training for high-intensity dogs

-If you own a pomeranian mixed with australian shepherd or larger mini cross, increase play intensity and duration to match the dog’s energy — these mixes need consistent activity to be balanced household members.
+For those who have australian shepherd and pomeranian mix, or a larger mini cross, increase the intensity and duration of play to matches the dog’s energy.
+These mixes need consistent exercise to be balanced members of the household.

 Temperament, Personality